The Composition Root in SwiftUI Apps

 }

-This is fine.
-The view owns the lifecycle of the view model, but it does not decide how to build the view model's dependencies.
+This is the important distinction: the view may observe state, but it should not decide how to build the ViewModel's dependencies.
 It receives a user-interface intent closure from the factory, and that closure triggers the use case that was composed outside the view.

 The key distinction is subtle but important: